-People’s Light makes its home on a seven-acre piece of land with an impressive pedigree that stretches back hundreds of years.
-Native Americans called the property and the surrounding acreage the “The Dark Valley” due to the trees and undergrowth that once blanketed the land.
+People’s Light makes its home on seven acres of the traditional land of the Lenni Lenape, who called the area “The Dark Valley” due to the trees and undergrowth that once blanketed the land.
 In 1621, Welsh immigrants settled in the area, and in 1704, named it Whiteland Township after Whiteland Gardens in Flintshire, Wales.

 In 1709, Governor William Penn signed 1,000 acres in East Whiteland Township over to the Malin family, whose forebears had recently immigrated to Pennsylvania from Cheshire, England and Armagh, Ireland.
 A nearby road (joining Conestoga and Lancaster Avenues) still bears the family’s name and marks the location of their homestead, Malin Hall.
 On September 15, 1777, the Malin family allowed General George Washington to use their home as his headquarters.
 His troops had just suffered a horrific defeat at the Battle of the Brandywine.
 They camped around Malin Hall and along Swedesford Road up to the White Horse Inn three-and-a-half miles away.
 Washington then prepared for an impending encounter with British General William Howe.
 Luckily, tumultuous weather forestalled the “Battle of the Clouds”, and the Continental Army packed up and moved on.